Like us on Facebook

 Michelangelo was commissioned to work on many projects that resulted in some of the world’s most grandiose masterpieces.

-He sculpted his famous Pieta, the sculpture of Virgin Mary with the dead Christ, for the French cardinal, Jean Bilheres de Lagraulas.
+He sculpted his famous Pieta (the sculpture of the Virgin Mary with the dead Christ) for the French cardinal Jean Bilheres de Lagraulas.
 He also sculpted the famous sculpture of David, painted the ceiling of the Sistine Chapel, and worked on the grand tomb of Pope Julius II for several decades.

 Since he was a famous and respected artist, Michelangelo earned a lot of money.
-For painting the ceiling of the Sistine Chapel, he was paid 3000 ducats, which would amount to approximately 78 000 dollars in today’s terms, which at the time was a stellar amount of money.
-For the tomb of Pope Julius II, he was reportedly paid 10 000 ducats, an astronomical sum.
+For painting the ceiling of the Sistine Chapel, he was paid 3000 ducats, which would amount to approximately 78,000 dollars in today’s terms.
+While it might not seem significant now, at the time, this was a stellar amount of money for an artist to be making.
+For the tomb of Pope Julius II, he was reportedly paid 10 000 ducats—an astronomical sum.

-Main facade and dome of St. Peter’s Basilica Photo Credit
+Main facade and dome of St. Peter’s Basilica via Wikimedia Commons

 Both Pope Julius II and Donato Bramante died before the work on the church was finished.
-After several architects had failed to finish the construction, Michelangelo was hired as the leading architect.
+After several architects had failed to finish the construction, Michelangelo was hired as the leading architect to take over the project.

 Michelangelo worked on the church for years and refused to be paid for his work even though he designed the major parts of this timeless building.
-He continued developing Donato Bramante’s architectural plans and perfected them with his own creations.
-However, Michelangelo also died before the church was completed, but his successors continued using some of his plans.
+He continued developing Donato Bramante’s architectural plans and perfected them by combining them with his own creations.
+Michelangelo followed in the footsteps of his predecessors and sadly died before seeing the completion of the church renovation, but his successors continued using some of his plans.

 We have another story for you: Hoaxes of the Renaissance: the art forgery that helped Michelangelo start his career as an artist